NavyPurpleVeil/HelloImage/Readme.md

 An example RESTfull symfony image upload service;
 A register-less image upload service;

-When visitting a website for the first time sets a unique UID cookie;
+When visitting a website for the first time sets a unique AUTH cookie;
 When you make an api request requiring a cookie your

-$auth cookie;

 ## API:
 | Path | Methods | Function | JsonResp |